php-school/workshop-manager/README.md

 List the installed workshops, just so you know what you can get working on :wink:

-It will also let you know if you need to update any workshops you already have installed.
+It will also let you know if you need to update any workshops that you already have installed.

 ```sh
  workshop-manager installed